SoftwarePhil/petri_net/README.md

 #####we group the inputs of transitions together, for example the transition inputs equal [[1, 0, 0], [1, 0, 0]], the first element in the list is the inputs for transition 1, the second element in the list is the inputs for transition 2

     iex>PetriNet.Net.run
-###this will output each transition that was fired and the current state of the net at the time of firing, as well every reachable state
+###this will output each transition that was fired and the current state of the net at the time of firing, state after firing, as well every reachable state
     [fire_history: [
         {1, [3, 0, 0], [2, 1, 0]},
         {2, [3, 0, 0], [2, 0, 1]},